The impact of virtual reality on treating phobias and anxiety disorders.

 Social Anxiety Disorder (SAD)

 For SAD, VRET has been shown to be a valid alternative to in vivo exposure therapy.
 It allows for the gradual and controlled exposure to social situations, which helps patients acquire social skills necessary for real-world interactions.
-The flexibility and lower costs associated with VRET make it an attractive option for treating SAD.
+The flexibility and lower costs associated with VRET make it an attractive option for treating SAD6.

 Posttraumatic Stress Disorder (PTSD)